fastify/fastify/docs/TypeScript.md

 ##### fastify<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RawReply][RawReplyGeneric], [Logger][LoggerGeneric]>(opts?: [FastifyServerOptions][FastifyServerOptions]): [FastifyInstance][FastifyInstance]
 [src](./../fastify.d.ts#L19)

 The main Fastify API method.
 By default creates an HTTP server.
-Supports an extensive generic type system to either specify the server as HTTPS/HTTP2, or allow the user to extend the underlying Node.js Server, Request, and Reply objects.
+Utilizing discriminant unions and overload methods, the type system will automatically infer which type of server (http, https, or http2) is being created purely based on the options based to the method (see the examples below for more information).
+It also supports an extensive generic type system to allow the user to extend the underlying Node.js Server, Request, and Reply objects.
 Additionally, the `Logger` generic exists for custom log types.
 See the examples and generic breakdown below for more information.

 ###### Example 1: Standard HTTP server